Profile of the degree program

 Sebastian Hörsch, viticulture assistant, explains the vine training systems and pruning methods to the prosemester students in the experimental vineyard on campus.

-4th semester students familiarize themselves with positive aromas and off-flavours in Prof. Dr. Ulrich Fischer's sensory lab
+4th semester students familiarize themselves with positive aromas and off-flavours in Prof. Dr. Ulrich Fischer's sensory laboratory.

 Academic graduation ceremony 2025: Farewell to students after completing their studies